CSCfi/rems/docs/dictionary.md

 The glossary below provides definitions for words used in REMS:

-**Application Form Item**: An application form item is an element (such as, a text box, checkbox or a place to upload an attachment) on an application form.
+**Application**: An instance of an applicant applying for entitlement to some resources.
+Includes a form for the applicant to fill and licenses to accept.

+**Application Form**: A form which is part of an application.
+Includes the values of fields filled in by the applicant.

 **Catalogue**: A catalogue lists the resources to which access can be applied for.
 Catalogue consists of catalogue items.

 **Catalogue Item**: A catalogue item is a resource whose owner has attached a workflow and an application form to it.
 To make it appear in the catalogue, the resource owner must set the catalogue item to an enabled state.

-**Close Period**: Defines the time (in days) after which an approved application moves automatically to the closed state, making the entitlement expire.

-**Dataset**: See resource in this dictionary.

 **Entitlement**: Access right to a resource.

+**Field**: A textarea, checkbox, attachment upload or some other place for user input.

+**Form**: A set of fields.

+**Form Template**: A form which is not part of an application.

-**License**: A license is a building block for an application form or a workflow.
-The applicant (and optionally, application members) need to commit to the license term of the resource before receiving the entitlement.
+**License**: The applicant (and application members) must accept the license term of the application before being entitled to the resources.

 **REMS**: Resource Entitlement Management System.